rust-lang/rfcs/text/0000-custom-dst.md

 The only real alternatives are those which are simply different ways of writing this feature.
 We need custom DSTs.

-We also likely especially want to deprecate the current `?Sized` behavior of `size_of_val` and `align_of_val`, since people are planning on aborting/panicking at runtime when called on extern types.
+This also fixes the existing issues with `size_of_val` and `align_of_val` on `extern type`s, since people are planning on aborting/panicking at runtime.
 That's not great.
 ([link](https://github.com/rust-lang/rfcs/pull/2310#issuecomment-384770802))

 # Prior art